hanabi/hanabi.github.io/docs/level-20.md

 ### The Poke Double Ignition

-- When a player re-clues a globally-known trash card, it is a "useless" clue.
+- When a player re-clues a globally-known-trash card, it is a "useless" clue.
 - Usually, when this occurs, it is because a player is in a [stalling situation](level-8.md#allowable-stall-clues-stall-table) and cannot discard.
 - If a player is not in a stalling situation, then they must be trying to send a deeper message - a *Double Ignition*.
 This is called a *Poke Double Ignition* because by re-touching a trash card, it is like you are poking the player.
 - The *Poke Double Ignition* must not introduce any new cards as part of the clue.